oikos-cash/learn-and-earn/content/exchange.md

 *Users can see their asset distribution and more information here*

 Check the details of your assets from the Assets tab.

+### Fee Reclamations

+After every trade on the Oikos Exchange there is a waiting period on interacting with the Synth they have just traded into (burn, transfer, etc.).
+This period serves as a buffer for oracles to verify prices and confirm if the user owes, or is owed, Synths from the trade.

+If the trade results in an outstanding balance, the next time the user exchanges, transfers or burns that Synth, the `settle` function is called to settle the debt.
+If they are owed, they receive Synths, otherwise the remainder is paid to the feePool from their Synths the next time they burn, exchange or transfer.

+*Note:*
+*The transfer function on a Synth will never settle automatically; `settle` must first be called, or `transferAndSettle`.*